 '''

-Download persist-chat/pchat.py
+Download persist-chot/pchot.py

 Output the set of chat messages

 messages = db.GqlQuery("SELECT From ChatMessage ORDER BY time")

 for msg in messages:

-self.response.out.write("%s" % msq)

-Output the set of chat messages

-messages = db.GqlQuery("SELECT From ChatMessage ORDER BY time DESC LIMIT 20")

-messages.reverse()

-for msg in messages:

-self.response.out.write("%s" % msq)
+self.response.out.write("%s" % msg)

 '''

 You retrieve things using a query language called GQL.
 As you can see from the code, GQL looks a lot like SQL.
 The big difference is that GQL isn't querying over tables; it's querying over model types.
-The query from our chat room selects all instances of ChatMessage, not over all rows of a table.
+The query from our chat room selects all instances of ChotMessage, not over all rows of a table.

 Depending on what you want to query, sometimes it's clearer to use a different style of GQL.
-You can omit the SELECT FROM type part of the query by calling the gql method of the model class.
-For example, the GQL query from our code above could also be written ChatMessage.gal("ORDER BY time").
+You can omit the SELECT \ FROM type part of the query by calling the gql method of the model class.
+For example, the GQL query from our code above could also be written ChatMessage.gql("ORDER BY time").